bwbwbwbw/DummyCTFPlatform/README.md

   You can request an email validation if a user want to take part in the CTF contest.
 You can also implement your own validation method.

-- Trendings, Scoreboards
+- Trending, Scoreboard

-  A chart for displaying the trending and a table for displaying the scoreboard.
+  Support real-time trending charts and scoreboards.

 - Event timeline

-  Let contesters know new challenges or announements.
+  Let contesters know new challenges or announcements.

 - Management UI

   You can do everything in the Web UI!
-Add challenges, add contests, change flags, view users, reset user passwords, view submission historys, etc.
+Add challenges, add contests, change flags, view users, reset users' password, view submission histories, etc.

 - Site Announcements

-  Write anything you want with a WYSIWYG editor when user opens the website.
+  Publish site announcements for visitors using a WYSIWYG editor.

-- Modern and fansy UI
+- Modern and fancy UI

   Built with cutting-edge front-end technologies.